Barath2802/Barath2802/README.md

-# Barath2820
 # Hi there 👋, I'm Barath S P

 ### Aspiring Data Analyst | Mechanical Engineer | Data Visualization Enthusiast

 I'm an enthusiastic Data Analyst with a strong foundation in **Data Analytics**, **Statistical Modelling**, and **Data Visualization**.
 Passionate about transforming complex datasets into actionable business insights.
-I have hands-on experience working with various datasets and building dashboards to help decision-making.

 ---